Inkasimo/scRNAseq-pbmc-workflow/README.md

 - Biological analyses are included to validate pipeline correctness and demonstrate statistically coherent downstream usage, not to claim novel biological findings.

+## Non-goals

+- This pipeline is not intended to benchmark methods or claim novel biological findings.

 ## Citation